Painted Floorcloth: Painting a Story

 • Enrollment is open to Students 18+

-The weekend's programming will balance structured studio time in Sawtooth's landmark downtown facilities with communal lunch offerings and evening events that explore Winston's reputation as the City of Arts and Innovation.
+Programming is designed to offer a balanced experience, with structured studio time in Sawtooth’s landmark downtown facilities, communal lunch offerings, and evening events that explore Winston’s reputation as the City of Arts and Innovation

 Tuition includes three days of instruction and dedicated studio time, catered lunches, opportunities to socialize with other artists in attendance, and exclusive access to some of the city’s most beloved art institutions.
 Special rates at The Historic Brookstown Inn, Sawtooth’s preferred lodging partner, are available for enrolled students and guests.
 (Discount code is provided after registration.)